telliott99/Pi/README.md

 #### NOOBS

 If you haven't worked with Linux much, you should look at NOOBS.
-It allows you to choose a version if the Raspbian Stretch OS and then it basically sets itself up.
+It allows you to choose a version of the Raspbian Stretch OS and then it basically sets itself up.

 The micro SD card I bought ([here](https://www.amazon.com/gp/product/B01H5ZNOYG/ref=ppx_yo_dt_b_asin_title_o02__o00_s00?ie=UTF8&psc=1)) came with NOOBS installed, and it was pre-expanded so that it came to the Desktop about 10 seconds after I turned it on.
 That's a great place to start.